MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-graph-api.md

     The **Configure platforms** page appears.

-1. Select the platform that you want to configure for your bot app.
+1. Select the platform that you want to configure for your app.
 You can choose the platform type from web or SPA.

     :::image type="content" source="../../../assets/images/authentication/teams-sso-bots/configure-platform.png" alt-text="Select web platform" border="true":::